 Pediatric Cardiovascular Imaging Fellowship

-Nationwide Children’s Hospital offers a one-year Pediatric Cardiovascular Imaging Fellowship that focuses on the development of reproducible and cost-effective imaging biomarkers for common cardiovascular entities in children.
+Nationwide Children’s Hospital offers a one-year Pediatric Cardiothoracic Imaging Fellowship that focuses on the development and effective use of advanced imaging biomarkers for common cardiovascular, pulmonary and thoracic diseases in children.

-The Pediatric Cardiovascular Imaging Fellowship is a combined program with the Department of Pediatric Radiology, the Section of Pediatric Cardiology and the Department of Pediatrics at Nationwide Children’s Hospital.
-The full spectrum of pediatric cardiovascular MR is performed, including neonatal imaging, complex 2-ventricle repair, and all stages of single ventricle repair, aeropathy, thrombosis, cardiomyopathy, perfusion and viability.
+The Pediatric Cardiothoracic Imaging Fellowship is a combined program with the Department of Pediatric Radiology, the Section of Pediatric Cardiology and the Department of Pediatrics at Nationwide Children’s Hospital.
+The full spectrum of pediatric cardiovascular MR and CT is performed, including neonatal imaging, complex 2-ventricle repair, all stages of single ventricle repair, aortopathy, cardiomyopathy, thrombosis, coronary anomalies, perfusion and viability.
 The full spectrum of childhood onset pulmonary and airway disease is also encountered, including dynamic airway CT for proximal airway compromise, cystic fibrosis, HRCT for CHILD, growth disorders, and fetal/neonatal surgical chest conditions.
 The fellowship also includes exposure to CMR and CT angiographic studies for vascular anomalies, portal hypertension, liver/renal transplant, venous obstruction, and systemic vasculitis, amongst others.

-The fellows will have extensive hands-on experience in planning, performance, post-processing and interpretation of the exams, are active participants in management conferences and in the research program, and present at several major national and international meetings every year.
+The fellows will have extensive hands-on experience in planning, performance, post-processing and interpretation of these exams, are active participants in management conferences and in the research program, and present at several major national and international meetings every year.
 The cardiothoracic reading room is located within the Pediatric Advanced Imaging Resource (PAIR), which includes 3D printing, virtual and augmented reality, and biomechanical flow modeling programs.

 Nationwide Children’s Hospital recognizes fellowship training are challenging years of professional growth.
 We are committed to making these the best years of your medical education and to meeting your expectations for a high quality learning experience.